 KA: Um… I don't really know. (laughs) I mean, listen to the song.

-PSF: So the Velvet Underground didn't make much of an impression
+PSF: So the Velvet Underground didn't make much of an impression on you either?

 KA: Well, they did actually.
 The early ones (records) did because they were some of the first things I ever listened to.
 I mean, I hardly listened to pop music at all.
 I was mostly living in Spain in those days.
 I wasn't very interested in pop music but when I did started getting into it, the very first Velvet Underground one was one of the records that used to be played a lot.